pesterhazy/cljs-corpus/README.md

 git submodule update --init --recursive
 ```

-Each time `git pull` you will need to update the submodules again:
+Each time you `git pull` you will need to update the submodules again:

 ```
 git submodule update --init --recursive